iatmachian/imunify360-doc-test/docs/stand_alone/README.md

 ```
 </div>

-It should point to an executable file that generates a JSON file similar to the following:
+It should point to an executable file that generates a JSON file similar to the following

 <div class="notranslate">